-On that note, let’s meet Heather Barwick, the latest poster child for bigotry-for-Jesus.
-She’s being paraded around like a puppy at church camp and doesn’t realize she’s being used to help her new tribe win the already-lost culture war they started, but I’m not sure she’d care if she knew.
+Lately, bigots-for-Jesus are passing her around like a puppy at church camp.
+She doesn’t realize she’s being used to help her new tribe win the already-lost culture war they started.
+That said, I’m not sure she’d care if she knew.
 She’s got a cause.
 She’s got a goal.

 Her method of reaching that goal is stripping away her own mother’s civil rights and human liberties.

-“Dear Gay Community: Your Kids are Hurting,” her post opens.
-Shots fired!
+“Dear Gay Community: Your Kids are Hurting,” her post title screeches.